-- 1. In the Device Physical View tab, select the port for which you need to view the SC outbound statistics. - 2.
+- 1. On the Device Physical View, select port 1/49 or 1/50. - 2.
 In the navigation tree, expand the following folders: Edit > Port > General. - 3.
 Click the SC Outbound Stats tab.

 Use the Clear Stats button to the clear single-port secure channel outbound statistics.
 The Clear Stats button is not available to clear multiple-port secure channel outbound statistics.